VoxelForge/VoxelForge/API.md

 But this mod has been programmed under the assumption that these rules are followed, for integrity.

 ## Adding a HUD bar
-To add a HUD bar, you need …
+To make a new HUD bar known to this mod, you need …

 * … an image of size 2×16 for the bar
 * … an icon of size 16×16 (optional)
-* … to register it wiith hud.
+* … to register it with `hud.register_hudbar`
-* … to activate it for each player for which you want the HUD

 ### Bar image
 The image for the bar will be repeated horizontally to denote the “value” of the HUD bar.